 Bear in mind that excessive steeping could produce a very bitter brew.
 But, then again, this is up to you.
 Some of us prefer a pungent taste.
 We have different preferences, anyway!

 There you have it.
-Hopefully, this post has provided you with some valuable information about preparing and formulating your own loose leaf tea recipes.
+Hopefully, this post has provided you with some valuable information about preparing your own loose leaf tea.
 You have learned why they are healthier and better options than tea bags out there.

 Don’t forget to consider the brewing guides shared in this post, so you can fully enjoy your relaxing tea!
 Happy brewing!